-Manhattan Silver Plate Co.
-(Lyons, NY) historical documentation (2016)
+Manhattan Silver Plate Co. designs and historical information (2016)

 An artdesigncafe / Design Meriden resource.

 "MANHATTAN SILVER PLATE CO., Brooklyn and Lyons, NY

 Organized in Brooklyn, New York in 1872, the business moved to Lyons, New York, in 1889.
 In 1893, a business owned by A. H. Towar was purchased and continued under the name New Haven Silver Plate Co.
 The firm was in the original group that formed International Silver Co.
 Around 1900 the plant was dismantled and the machinery, tools, and material moved to Meriden.
 The trademark was used on inexpensive silverplated hollowware until about 1908."

 — Edmund P. Hogan in An American heritage: A book about the International Silver Company (1977), p.
 167 (see entry below).

 A. Manhattan Silver Plate Co. - designs in collections

 = completely offline

 Manhattan Silver Plate Co. (c.
 1898-1904).
 Serving bowl.
 Silver plate.
 (Cat.
 ID no. C1971.36.64.
 Viewed 26 July 2018.
 C00154).